brentyi/dfgo/README.md

 Note that `**/` indicates a recursive glob in zsh.
 This can be emulated in bash>4 via the globstar option (`shopt -q globstar`).

-We've done our best to make research code easy to parse, but it's still being iterated on!
+We've done our best to make our research code easy to parse, but it's still being iterated on!
 If you have questions, suggestions, or any general comments, please reach out or file an issue.

 ## Setup